 The thresholds vary depending on when you started your course, and where you lived before university – you repay 9% of what you earn above the threshold:

 - Started uni in or after 2012 and from England or Wales?
-The threshold is £25,000 a year in the 2018/19 tax year, although prior to this it was £21,000 – what counts though is how often you're paid, so you repay when your earnings go over the weekly or monthly equivalent of this threshold.
+The repayment threshold has been frozen at £27,295/year (see here for what it was in previous tax years).
+What counts is how often you're paid, so you repay when your earnings go over the weekly or monthly equivalent of this threshold.

 It's worth noting that when it comes to location, what counts is where you lived before going to university.
 For example, if you lived in Lancaster but went to university in Edinburgh, you're 'from England' for the purposes of your loan.

 It's also possible to repay too much of your student loan within a single tax year.